Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Introduction

 Recently, Fert and his collaborators \cite{Fert:2018} combined concomitant magnetic force microscopy and Hall resistivity measurements to demonstrate the electrical detection of sub-100 nm skyrmions in a multilayered thin film at room-temperature.
 Additionally, Legrand et al. \cite{Legrand:2019} showed that room temperature antiferromagnetic skyrmions can be stabilized in synthetic antiferromagnets (SAFs), in which perpendicular magnetic anisotropy, antiferromagnetic coupling and chiral order can be adjusted concurrently.
 In up to date reports room-temperature magnetic skyrmions in ultrathin magnetic multilayer structures of Co/Pd \cite{Pollard:2017} , Pt/ Co/MgO \cite{Boulle:2016} and Co/Ni \cite{Hrabec:2017} were reported.
 Br\~andao et al. \cite{Brandao:2019} reported on the evidence of skyrmions in unpatterned symmetric Pd/Co/Pd multilayers at room temperature without prior application of neither electric current nor magnetic field.
 Husain et al. \cite{Husain:2019} observed stable skyrmions in unpatterned Ta/Co$_2$ FeAl(CFA)/MgO thin film heterostructures at room temperature in remnant state employing magnetic force microscopy showing that these skyrmions consisting of ultrathin ferromagnetic CFA Heusler alloy result from strong interfacial Dzyaloshinskii-Moriya interaction (i-DMI).
 Ma et al. \cite{Ma:2019} employed atomistic stochastic Landau-Lifshitz-Gilbert simulations to investigate skyrmions in amorphous ferrimagnetic GdCo revealing that a significant reduction in DMI below that of Pt is sufficient to stabilize ultrasmall skyrmions even in films as thick as 15 nm.

 In the present simulation work, the formation of magnetic skyrmions around room-temperature in the external field range used for the magnetization reversal in a single FePt nanoparticle having parallelepiped geometry of square base is studied.
 The current research effort was inspired-initiated by the variety of skyrmionic magnetic textures detected in FePt triangular and reuleaux prismatic nanoparticles encapsulating multiple skyrmions at 0 K using Finite Elements micromagnetics simulations \cite{Stavrou:2016, Gergidis:2019, StavGerg:2019}.
-It was shown that for magnetocrystalline anisotropy (MCA) values between $Ku\mathrm{=200-500kJ/m^3}$ three distinct skyrmions are formed and persist for a range of external fields along with rich magnetic structures in the bulk of the FePt nanoparticle similar to those observed in DMI stabilized systems \cite{Hesjedal:2018}.
+It was shown that for magnetocrystalline anisotropy (MCA) values between $Ku\mathrm{=200-500 \; kJ/m^3}$ three distinct skyrmions are formed and persist for a range of external fields along with rich magnetic structures in the bulk of the FePt nanoparticle similar to those observed in DMI stabilized systems \cite{Hesjedal:2018}.
 N\'eel type skyrmionic textures were detected on the Reuleaux geometry's bases coexisting with Bloch-type textures in the bulk of the FePt nanoelement.
 It was also shown that the size of skyrmions depends linearly on the field value $B_{ext}$ and that the slope of the linear curve can be controlled by MCA value \cite{StavGerg:2019}.

-Single layered square-based FePt nanoparticles in the absence of chiral interactions like Dzyaloshinsky-Moriya (DM) or its interfacial analogue (iDM) (present in multi-layered hetero-structures with spin-orbit coupling) are investigated.
+Single layered square-based FePt nanoparticles in the absence of chiral interactions like Dzyaloshinskii-Moriya (DM) or its interfacial analogue (iDM) (present in multi-layered hetero-structures with spin-orbit coupling) are investigated.
 Skyrmionic textures and formations are explored along with the underlying physical mechanisms for temperatures around 300 K and for different geometrical characteristics of the nanoparticle.